WebAssembly/component-model/design/mvp/Explainer.md

 "suspended" to "ready" (trapping if `t` is not in a "suspended" state) so that the runtime can nondeterministically resume `t` at some point in the future.

-For details, see [waiting] in the concurrency explainer and [`canon_thread_resume_later`] in the Canonical ABI explainer.
+For details, see [Thread Built-ins] in the concurrency explainer and [`canon_thread_resume_later`] in the Canonical ABI explainer.

 ###### 🧵 `thread.yield-to`